hzz5656/ML_projects/Instruction.md

 total_received_principal — Total principal payments received on the loan so far total_received_interest — Total interest payments received on the loan so far

-Tasks:
-Implement one or more models to predict whether a loan will be "good" or "bad" Assess the performance of your models, using statistics or charts as necessary Discuss the implications of your work and any insights you have uncovered
-Deliverables:

-Report -- A summary report of your methodology and findings, including both text and graphs.
-Maximum 2 pages (excluding figures and tables)
-Code -- The code you wrote to conduct the analysis via a public github link (preferred) or plain text files via attachment